This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Aqua therapy helps a child with cerebral palsy to improve muscle tone and physical functioning.
 It’s especially beneficial for children with cerebral palsy who are unable to walk without assistance.

 This type of therapy is an alternative to traditional physical therapy.
-It takes place in water, typically a swimming pool, and combines both aerobic and anaerobic exercise that’s easy for children with cerebral palsy to perform.
+It takes place in water, typically a swimming pool, and combines aerobic and anaerobic exercise that’s easy for children with cerebral palsy to perform.

 Massage Therapy